Robert Morris University: Campus

 The core campus consists of a 230 acre tract in Moon Township, Pennsylvania, a suburb of Pittsburgh near Pittsburgh International Airport.
+It is in the Carnot-Moon census-designated place.

 Nearly 2,000 students live in campus housing, including 85 percent of freshmen.

-The UPMC Events Center and Peoples Court is the home of basketball and volleyball teams.
+The UPMC Events Center is the home of basketball and volleyball teams.
 The center also has extensive conference, classroom, and meeting facilities and is a venue for concerts, speakers, and other events.
 Football and lacrosse teams play on campus at Joe Walton Stadium.

 Clearview Arena is the home of the men's and women's ice hockey teams at the RMU Island Sports Center, a 32 acre sports and recreation facility at nearby Neville Island in the Ohio River 9 mi from Downtown Pittsburgh.
 The center is open to the public year-round and contains two indoor and two outdoor ice rinks, an indoor hockey arena (home to the Steel City Icebergs), and a dome that accommodates an indoor golf driving range.
 The center also has an outdoor 18-hole miniature golf course.

 The university also has classes online and with its Bayer Center for Nonprofit Management at Robert Morris University.
 The university offers training in additive manufacturing at a 3D printing lab and classroom in the Energy Innovation Center in the Lower Hill District.